eldoktor1/eldoktor1/README.md

 ## Projects

-- 🚀 [Fl-Studio-Automation](https://github.com/eldoktor1/Fl-Studio-Automation): A repository that automates repetitive tasks in FL Studio, simplifying the creation of loop packages.
+- 🚀 [Fl-Studio-Automation](https://github.com/eldoktor1/Fl-Studio-Automation): A repository that automates repetitive tasks in FL Studio, simplifying the creation of zipped loop packages.

 ## Connect with Me